Several canyon and mountain areas of Salt Lake County are protected watershed areas that supply the Salt Lake area with drinking water.

 - Dispose of waste daily

-- Adhere to all Salt Lake County Animal Control Regulations and the Salt Lake County Watershed Regulation
+- Adhere to all Salt Lake County Animal Control Regulations (including vaccination requirements) and the Salt Lake County Watershed Regulation

-- Pay the current special permit fee plus a $100 surety bond or cash to Salt Lake County Animal Services.
+- Pay the current special permit fee to Salt Lake County Animal Services.
+This may include a surety bond or cash amount you will forfeit if you break the permit requirements.

 *Dogs licensed in the town of Alta must be kept within town limits.